Speaker cables: do they make a difference?

 The capacitance is a secondary parameter for speaker cables.
 Some facts about cable capacitance:

-- Conventional zip-cord speaker cables have a specific (distributed) capacitance of 70 pF/m to 170 pF/m.
+- Conventional zip-cord speaker wires have a specific (distributed) capacitance of 70 pF/m to 170 pF/m.
 Interwoven, ribbon or coaxial audiophile cables have much higher capacitance and can be as high as 2000 pF/m.

 - Because the cable capacitance has no effect on the frequency response in the audio range (and in the ultrasonic range), therefore the linearity of the insulation material does not matter.
 In other words, even the possibility of the distortion can be completely excluded.
 There is no nonlinear distortion in speaker cables and there is no sonic difference between PVC, rubber, Teflon.
 The insulation is important at high frequencies (above 1 MHz) or in circuits with high voltages and high impedances.